mariusares/RoboFarm/README.md

 Feel free to use it as you pleased.

-First version based on Arduino Mega with Google Docs logs :
+First version based on Arduino Mega with Google Docs logs  in production on 2015 :

 https://www.youtube.com/watch?v=YMtiKbJgd4w&t=180s